Skip to content

 </knowledge>

-2. Vector scroll (Qdrant sources)
+2. Semantic or scroll retrieval (Qdrant sources)

 <knowledge>